InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/debugging.md

 ![WASM Debugging Options](./debugging/devtools-options.png)

 Since itk-wasm performs builds in a clean Docker environment, the debugging source paths in the Docker environment are different than the paths on the host system.
-The debugging extension has a path substitution system that allows to account for these differences.
+The debugging extension has a path substitution system that can account for these differences.
 In the Docker image, the directory where `itk-wasm` is invoked is mounted as `/work`.
 Substitute `/work` with the directory where the `itk-wasm` CLI is invoked.
 For example, if `itk-wasm` was invoked at `/home/matt/src/itk-wasm/examples/Debugging`, then:

 ![Path substitution](./debugging/path-substitution.png)